KryptKode/Carz/README.md

 ### Building source

 In the `local.properties` file in your project-level directory,  add the following code to the file.
-Replace `YOUR_API_KEY` and `YOUR_BASE_URL`  with your API keys and base URL respectively.
+Replace `YOUR_API_KEY` and `YOUR_BASE_URL`  with your API key and base URL respectively.

 ```
 BASE_URL=YOUR_BASE_URL